Awesome, not awesome.

 Links from the community.

-What could go wrong when a military AI system knows everything? was originally published in Machine Learnings on Medium, where people are continuing the conversation by highlighting and responding to this story.
+Under the hood of the U.S. military’s facial recognition system was originally published in Machine Learnings on Medium, where people are continuing the conversation by highlighting and responding to this story.